 More than meter reads

 When scrambling to shore up a storm-damaged water system, meter reading may be the last thing on a utility manager’s mind.
-It shouldn’t be.
-Organizations with the right kind of advanced metering infrastructure (AMI) in place have found that it can help with restoration and more.
+However, water utilities with the right kind of advanced metering infrastructure (AMI) in place have found that it can help with power restoration and more.

 One such organization is the New York City Department of Environmental Protection (DEP), the largest public water system in North America.
 There, some 820,000 hook-ups serving nine million residents are linked to the utility via a fixed-network RF metering system.